Byktor-Lang/tblt-agent/README.md

-# TBLT Agents
+# TBLT Agent

-AI agents for generating structured Task-Based Language Teaching (TBLT) activities, fully automating the pre-task, main-task, and reflection loop workflow.
-The agents deliver standards-aligned, gap-pair-based Spanish activities for 9th-grade learners.
+A multi-agent system designed to automate the creation of structured Task-Based Language Teaching (TBLT) activities.
+By distributing pedagogical responsibilities across specialized AI agents, the system automates the traditional language lesson pipeline:
+- Workflow: Orchestrates seamless transitions between the pre-task, main task, and reflection stages.
+- Target: Generates standards-aligned, information-gap and pair-based Spanish activities tailored to the cognitive and linguistic level of 9th-grade learners.

 ## What's here